About Us

 ♦ Harrington Branch opens at the Harrington Public Library in Plano, TX.

-♦ VCC Branch opens at the Vietnamese Community Center in Garland, TX.
+♦ Vietnamese Community Center opens in Garland, TX.

 ♦ Denton Branch opens at the Emily Fowler Public Library in Denton, TX.